 Repayment Status: The federal government offers an array of repayment options for student borrowers.
-Borrowers, based on a variety of eligibility factors, can elect repayment plans with fixed or graduated payments up to 10 or 30 years, or choose to enroll in one of several income-driven repayment (IDR) plans.
+Borrowers, based on a variety of eligibility factors, can elect repayment plans with fixed or graduated payments up to 10 or 25 years, or choose to enroll in one of several income-driven repayment (IDR) plans.
 Income-contingent repayment (ICR), income-based repayment (IBR), income-sensitive repayment (ISR), Pay As You Earn (PAYE), and Revised Pay As You Earn (REPAYE) are each IDR plans with differing eligibility, monthly payment, and verification requirements.

-As of September 2018, outstanding dollars from student loans in repayment totaled nearly \$909 billion.
-Outstanding dollars for the ED-held FFEL program that were subsequently sold to the federal government totaled \$49.9 billion in 2018 - 47% assigned to IDR plans and 36.2% assigned to 10-year fixed payment plans.
-Outstanding dollars from the Direct Loan portfolio, totaling \$859.1 billion, were divided among a number of repayment plans.
-Similar to ED-held FFEL program loans, the 10-year fixed payment plan housed the largest share of Direct Loan dollars at 22.8%, followed by IBR plans holding 19.6% of outstanding dollars in repayment.
+As of September 2019, outstanding dollars from Federal Direct Loans and ED-held FFEL in repayment totaled approximately \$1 trillion.
+Outstanding dollars for the ED-held FFEL program that were subsequently sold to the federal government totaled \$44.85 billion in 2019 - 53% assigned to IDR plans and 31% assigned to 10-year fixed payment plans.
+Outstanding dollars from the Federal Direct Loan portfolio, totaling \$989.3 billion, were divided among a number of repayment plans.
+The 10-year fixed payment plan housed the largest share of Federal Direct Loan dollars at 20.7%, followed by REPAYE plans holding 18.5% of outstanding dollars in repayment and IBR plans holding 17.4% of outstanding dollars in repayment.

 Figure 9.
-Dollars Outstanding (in billions), by Repayment Plan, as of Sept.
-30, 2018
+Federal Direct Loan & ED-Held FFEL Dollars Outstanding (in billions), by Repayment Plan, as of Sept.
+30, 2019